World Health Assembly

 67th Session of the WHO Regional Committee for Africa

-The Sixty-seventh session of the WHO Regional Committee for Africa will take place in Harare, Zimbabwe, from 28 August to 01 September 2017.
+The Sixty-seventh session of the WHO Regional Committee for Africa will take place in Victoria Falls, Zimbabwe, from 28 August to 01 September 2017.
 The Regional Committee, comprising health ministers from the 47 countries in the Region, is the Governing Body of WHO in the African Region.

 The Programme Subcommittee (PSC) is a subsidiary body of the Regional Committee.
 It assists the Regional Committee by reviewing the budget, strategies, reports and proposed resolutions and advising on policy and governance matters.